diegodoumecq/joymap/README.md

   * For the HTML state log example, run **yarn log**
 * Build only the minified library to /bin folder with **yarn build**

+## Technologies

+JoyMap is developed using [webpack 2](https://webpack.js.org/) for the dev environment/bundling and [Babel](https://babeljs.io/) as a transpiler to support ES6 ([and beyond](https://babeljs.io/docs/plugins/preset-es2017/)) as well as [flow type handling](https://flowtype.org/).

+There are three examples of usage, each of them showcasing the different ways to interact and use JoyMap while using different technologies.

 ### Exported API

 * **createJoyMap** is the default export function and main point of usage.